Welcome to ANU College of Law Juris Doctor

 Wattle

-Wattle is the teaching and learning site for your online course.
+Web Access To Teaching and Learning Environments also known as WATTLE is the universities Learning Management System.
 You will gain access to Wattle course and program sites 24-72 hours after enrolment.
-The course sites contain information on course content, readings and assessment, convenor liaison and student forums etc. You will submit assignments in via Wattle.
+The course sites contain information on course content, readings and assessment, convenor liaison and student forums etc. You will submit assignments via Wattle.

 Wattle